AryaJavadi/ChompingGlassSolver/README.md

   --rpc-url https://api.mainnet-beta.solana.com
 ```

-By default, the solver fetches your PDA game account, evaluates it, and plays the first winning move.
+The solver fetches your PDA game account, evaluates it, and plays the first winning move.
 Use `--row`/`--col` (1-indexed) to override or `--dry-run` to print the transaction without broadcasting.

 See `INSTRUCTIONS.md` for a step-by-step walkthrough (wallet prep, PDA lookup,
 dry runs, manual overrides) when playing directly against the website’s AI.